ragsanaa/all-trips-plugin/readme.txt

 = Is the widget mobile-friendly? =

 Absolutely!
-The WeTravel All Trips Widget is fully responsive and will look great on all devices.
+The WeTravel Trips Widget is fully responsive and will look great on all devices.

 = Does this plugin slow down my website? =